Your Next Station is a website that provides useful information to newcomers who are settling down their home in Canada

 Responsive Design

-The designs for screen size variation included mobile, tablet, and desktop.
-I optimized the design to fit the spec of the screen while following the guideline of WCAG 2.2.
+The design considerations encompassed various screen sizes, including mobile, tablet, and desktop.
+I ensured that the designs were optimized to appropriately fit the specifications of each screen size while adhering to the accessibility guidelines outlined in WCAG 2.2.

 Takeaways